top of page

 A well-ventilated attic helps prevent ice dams and reduces moisture buildup.
 Make sure your attic insulation isn’t blocking vents and that it’s still doing its job.

-Preparing your roof for fall in Wisconsin is about more than just avoiding leaks—it's about ensuring your home is safe, warm, and protected all season long.
-If you're unsure about the condition of your roof or need help with any of the tasks above, give us a call.
+Getting your roof ready for fall in Wisconsin is about more than just avoiding leaks—it's about keeping your home safe, warm, and protected all season long.
+If you're unsure about your roof's condition or need help with any of these tasks, give us a shout.

 Noffke Roofing is proud to serve homeowners across Wisconsin with trusted, professional service.
-Let us help you get your roof fall-ready—before the first flake flies!
+Let us help you get your roof fall-ready—before the first snowflake hits!

 📞 Contact us today for your fall roof inspection!
 262-242-5320